Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 • Comprehensive treatment for dual diagnosis and co-occurring disorders

-• Holistic treatment programme and alternative therapies
+• Holistic treatment programmes and alternative therapies

 • Comprehensive aftercare and discharge programme with continued support